Faith Evans Arrested For Domestic Violence After Allegedly Attacking Stevie J

 The two split briefly in 2017 but reunited shortly after that.

-The couple didn’t just take getting together slowly.
-The two also took the time to get wedding bands.
+The couple didn’t just take getting together slowly — they also took their time getting wedding bands.
 The pair told People on the 2019 Grammy red carpet that they had only gotten their rings “last week,” seven months after tying the knot.
 The rapper joked that he had to romantically “put in more work” when asked about how his marriage was going.

 This marriage is the first for Stevie J. He was previously linked to girlfriend Joseline Hernandez, with whom he fathered a child in 2016.
 The rapper has five other children with five different women.

 This current relationship with Stevie J was Faith’s third marriage.
-She was previously married to rapper Christopher Wallace with whom she had her first son, CJ Wallace.
+She was previously married to rapper Christopher Wallace (better known as Notorious B.I.G.) with whom she had her first son, CJ Wallace.
 Her second marriage was to Todd Russaw, which ended in 2011.
 The couple had two sons, Ryder and Joshua.
 Faith also had a daughter, Chyna Griffin, with record executive Kiyamma Griffin.